A Complete Bible Study on the Gifts of the Holy Spirit

 Word of Wisdom

-This gift involves divine insight into applying biblical truth or addressing complex situations.
+This gift involves divine insight in applying biblical truth or addressing complex situations.
+It is not mere human cleverness, but Spirit-enabled clarity that helps God’s people respond rightly.

 Word of Knowledge